slowpy/Linux-programming/driver_signal_to_app/README.md

 #Driver signal to app sample code
-This sampe demo the driver how to signal information to user sapce app.
+This sampe demo how the driver signal information to user space app.

 # How to setup build code environment
 1. install build code tools